MarcelHB/devguide/book.md

 Hereby, we understand _project_ as the software-centered environment around a software product and its development, so the mentioned aspects should not be consued with _project_ as in _Project Management_ (the Gantt charts and stuff).
 Every non-private project, open or closed source, should be set up under the following assumptions:

 * There will be more than one person involved, or another person after you.
-* That somebody will start by little to no knowledge about the past, maybe also without any any knowledge about the current state.
+* That somebody will start by little to no knowledge about the past, maybe also without any knowledge about the current state.
 * That somebody will probably arrive by a blank setup, that is not what you likely need to get things running.
 * That somebody is biased and maybe needs to be kept away from the idea to _just rewrite it_ or _doing my own thing_ because the entry into the project is just frustrating, and not because there is an otherwise good reason to do so.

 ### README &ndash; no really, read me, but also write me

-When using GitHub, GitHub may show you projects, that may be of your interest.
+When using GitHub, GitHub may show you projects that may be of your interest.
 Sometimes, I click one of them because of the name, the main technology, or maybe just for curiosity and boredom. _Sometimes_ as in _way too much for my expectation_, I end up in a project and have little to no idea what this is about.
 While there is a `README` file, it is not helpful to an outsider in terms of understanding, but also leaves nothing but a heuristic assumption of how to get into it.

 A `README` is part of the much larger environment of documentation, yet it serves a very important idea.
 Let us call it the _Principle of first touch documentation_ (PoFTD): What is it what we see on the root level of the software project?
 And more generally: What is it that I have _here_, no matter where I am in the hierarchy exactly?
 But let's start by a top-level `README` file: